AndersonFreixo/ai_studies/README.md

 # ai_studies
-Scripts related to AI agents, LLMs, deep learning, NLP etc.
+This is just a space in which I plan to store my programs and scripts related to AI subjects I've been studying lately (AI agents, LLMs, deep learning, NLP etc).